Leadership & Governance

 CEO & Provost

-Professor Kathryn von Treuer (FAPS) is the 2nd and current Chief Executive Officer and Provost of the Cairnmillar Institute, which she commenced in 2016.
+Professor Kathryn von Treuer (FAPS) is the 2nd and current Chief Executive Officer and Provost of the Cairnmillar Institute, at which she commenced in 2016.
 She is an endorsed health and organisational psychologist with postgraduate qualifications in psychology, business and education.
 With 20 years of industry experience, Kathryn’s reputation in leading and improving the quality of education is well established.
 Her research into teaching scholarship has informed the learning and evaluation of training programs spanning several domains, including aged care.
 Kathryn has been the Course Chair of the Master of Organisational Psychology at Deakin University.

 council